risk-first/website/menagerie/Coordination-Risk.md

 - having lots of people working on the same code

+-- not knowing exactly what everyone else is doing

 timezones. languages

 ## Mitigating Actions

+- Communication, obvs.

  - [Sign Off](Sign-Off) is useful when you need people to agree on something at a point in time.
  - [Documentation]